just-buildsystem/justbuild/doc/concepts/expressions.md

 - `"reverse"` The argument has to be a list.
 The result is a new list with the entries in reverse order.

+- `"length"` The argument has to be a list.
+The result is the length of the list.

  - `"++"` The argument has to be a list of lists.
 The result is the concatenation of those lists.